Home office tax deduction: Who qualifies and how to calculate it

 • A place where the taxpayer meets or deals with patients, clients, or customers in the normal course of a trade or business or significant and essential to the conduct of the business; or

-• A separate structure (not attached to the home) that is used in connection with the trade or business.
+• A separate structure (not attached to the home) is used in connection with the trade or business.

 If you use space in your home to provide daycare, you might be able to claim a deduction for that part of your home even if you use the same space for nonbusiness purposes if you meet both of the following:

-• You are in the trade or business of providing daycare for children, persons age 65 or older, or persons who are physically or mentally unable to care for themselves; AND
+• You are in the trade or business of providing daycare for children, persons age 65 or older, or persons who are physically or mentally unable to care for themselves, AND

 • You have applied for, been granted, or are exempt from having a license, certification, registration, or approval as a daycare center or as a family or group daycare home under state law (you do not meet this requirement if your application was rejected or your license or other authorization was revoked).

 And if you think you don’t qualify as a renter…think again.
-Homeowners and renters are both eligible for a home office deduction.
+Homeowners and renters are both eligible for a home office tax deduction.

-How do you calculate the home office write off?
+How do you calculate the home office write-off?

-The home office deduction can be calculated in two ways: the regular method or the safe harbor method (simplified option).
+The home office deduction can be calculated in two ways: the regular method or the safe harbor method (simplified method).
 Don’t want to tackle figuring out either method alone?
 Get help with your small business taxes from the team at Block Advisors.

 Home office regular deduction method